seL4/camkes-vm-examples/README.md

 ## Configuration

-Three example VM applications are provied in this repo.
-These being `optiplex9020`, `minimal` and `cma34cr_centos`.
+VM example applications are provied in this repo.
 The following is a short description of each vm application.

 ### minimal